PmagPy/RockmagPy-notebooks/_sources/book/background/morin.md

 ## Remanence Data

-On cooling through the Morin transition, the parasitic ferromagnetic remanence will rapidly decrease ([](#hematite_morin), leaving only the (typically) much smaller defect moment.
+On cooling through the Morin transition, the parasitic ferromagnetic remanence will rapidly decrease (Fig. 3), leaving only the (typically) much smaller defect moment.
 On warming back through T<sub>M</sub>, remanence is partially recovered. Özdemir and Dunlop [2005; 2006] proposed that this remanence “memory” arises from small zones of canted spins (pinned via crystal defects) that do not fully rotate into the alignment with the *c*-axis below T<sub>M</sub>.
 These zones serve as nuclei for the re‐establishment of remanence on warming back through T<sub>M</sub> even in a zero‐field environment.
 The percent recovery on warming is not strongly correlated with grain size, but instead scales with the magnitude of the defect moment at T < T<sub>M</sub> [Özdemir and Dunlop, 2006].
 However, Kletetschka and Wasilewski [2002] find a minimum in remanence recovery associated with a grain size near the SD–MD transition (~100 µm).

 Thermal hysteresis in the Morin transition is frequently observed in the low‐temperature cycling of an IRM; the transition occurs at lower temperatures on cooling than on warming.
 This is not due to temperature lag in the sample, but is expected in a first‐order phase transition such as the Morin transition.
 While hysteresis is seen in almost all samples, Özdemir et al. [2008] note that a larger temperature difference between cooling and warming (ΔT<sub>M</sub>) is typically seen in samples with a smaller grain size and/or higher defect density.
-The effect is not strong in the relatively coarse‐grained natural hematite shown in Figure [](#hematite_morin).
+The effect is not strong in the relatively coarse‐grained natural hematite shown in Figure 3.
 By contrast, a decreased T<sub>M</sub> and increased ΔT<sub>M</sub> are clear in a relatively fine‐grained (~1 µm) synthetic hematite powder sample (Fig. 3b).

 ## Low-Field Susceptibility Data